-This website concentrates primarily on my New York based landscape & nature photography.
-However, I’ve also included examples from other photo projects.
-Below are brief descriptions of these projects.
+This website concentrates primarily on my New York based landscape photography.
+However, I’ve also included examples from other photo projects from over the years.
+Essentially, this website covers my involvement in photography from 1979 - present.
+Below are brief descriptions of these photo projects.
 For a more detailed description, click the “Photo Notes” tab on the homepage.

 The New York Nature galleries contain photos from two ongoing landscape studies, “Urban Nature: A New York City Landscape Study” and “New York Nature: Landscapes of the Empire State.”
 The New York City nature photos are from project I began in 2005 and documents New York City’s natural spaces.
-Within a few years I expanded this nature theme to include the entire state of New York.
-I plan to continue working on both these nature studies for the remainder of my life.
+Within a few years I expanded this natural landscape theme to include the entire state of New York.
+I plan to continue working on both these photo projects for the remainder of my life.
 My goal is to portray a sense of what New York looked before European settlement.
 As a result, I've generally avoided landscapes that have been heavily altered by man.

-New York Waterfalls is a collection of waterfalls from around the state.
-This is an ongoing project as well.
+New York: Waterfalls is a collection of waterfalls from around the state.

 Bronx Blues: Morning Walks in Van Cortlandt Park is an ongoing project from morning walks in the Bronx’s Van Cortlandt Park.
 With this series of photographs, I’m attempting to convey a sense of moodiness within a dreamlike landscape.
 It's my hope that these photographs will allow the viewer to escape for a few moments into a mysterious and dreamlike world.